-Committed facilities (excluding short-term sundry bank loans and overdrafts) amounted to €3,654 million (2013: €3,592 million) of which €3,140 million (2013: €3,068 million) was utilised at 31 December 2014.
+Committed facilities (excluding short-term sundry bank loans and overdrafts) amounted to \in 3,654 million (2013: \notin 3,592 million) of which \notin 3,140 million (2013: \notin 3,068 million) was utilised at 31 December 2014.
 The weighted average period until maturity of undrawn committed facilities is 3.6 years (2013: 4.4 years).

 Over the course of 2013 the Group continued its successful debt refinancing, thereby improving the maturity profile, diversifying the funding base and completing the transition of the Group from a leveraged to a corporate credit status.
 In 2014, further progress was made in the process of refinancing higher cost debt with the pricing on 28 May of €500 million seven-year euro denominated senior unsecured notes at a coupon of 3.25%.
-Following the issue of an early redemption notice, the net proceeds together with cash balances of €37.5 million were used to redeem the Group's higher cost 2019 7.75% €500 million bonds on 3 July of up to €240 million maturing in 2019 (which amended, restated and extended a €250 million facility maturing in 2015 which had a margin of 1.5%) utilising the Group's receivables in France, the United Kingdom and Germany.
+Following the issue of an early redemption notice, the net proceeds together with cash balances of €37.5 million were used to redeem the Group's higher cost 2019 7.75% €500 million bonds on 3 July 2014.

+In addition, on 25 June 2014, the Group entered into a new five-year trade receivables securitisation programme of up to €240 million maturing in 2019 (which amended, restated and extended a €250 million facility maturing in 2015 which had a margin of 1.5%) utilising the Group's receivables in France, the United Kingdom and Germany.
 The new programme has a margin of 1.40%.